-  Search engine optimization helps people find your apartment website organically, meaning without the use of ads.
+Search engine optimization for multifamily helps people find your apartment website organically, meaning without the use of ads.
 Google Analytics is a free tool used by more than half of all websites to monitor their traffic and evaluate the value of SEO to an apartment community.

 By viewing your organic keywords report, you can see which search terms users are typing into Google or another search engine to reach your website and, more importantly, which keywords result in the most engaged or highest-quality traffic.